-The directors are responsible for preparing the Directors' Report and the financial statements in accordance with Irish law and regulations.
+The directors of each individual company are responsible for preparing the Directors' Report and the financial statements for that company in accordance with applicable law and regulations.

-Irish company law requires the directors to prepare the financial statements for each financial year giving a true and fair view of the state of affairs of the company.
-Under the law, the directors have elected to prepare the financial statements in accordance with Irish Generally Accepted Accounting Practice in Ireland, including the Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
+Company law requires the directors to prepare the financial statements for each financial year giving a true and fair view of the state of affairs of the company.
+Under the law, the directors have elected to prepare the financial statements in accordance with Generally Accepted Accounting Practice in Ireland, including the Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.